zengelan/eks-workshop/content/030_container/060_ContainerCVEScan/_index.md

 7. Click Next.
 8. On the Schedule Scan page, select the schedule to run your scan and click Next:
--None (On-Demand Only).
+- None (On-Demand Only).
 Run the scan once now.
-(Select this one) -Daily.
+(Select this one)
+- Daily.
 Run the scan once a day.
 Configure the time and time zone.
--Weekly.
+- Weekly.
 Run the scan once a week.
 Configure the day, time, and time zone.
 ![cve_17](cve_17.jpg?classes=border,shadow)

 9. On the Review and Activate page, review your settings for the On-Demand Scan, and click Save.